Me and You (Egg Hunt song): Egg Hunt

 Egg Hunt was a one-off musical experiment of long time friends and musicians Ian MacKaye and Jeff Nelson, former singer and drummer, respectively, of the hardcore punk band Minor Threat, and Dischord Records label co-founders.

 In the spring of 1986, during a MacKaye and Nelson trip to London, England to discuss possible European distribution of Dischord releases with local company Southern Record Distributors, its owner, John Loder, invited them to do, just for fun, some recording while they were there.
 They recorded four songs in three days, and they liked the results so much that they decided to release a two-song single record to commemorate the occasion.
 They called it "Egg Hunt", since it was recorded over Easter weekend.

 Just after returning to Washington, D.C., MacKaye's then band, Embrace, was suddenly and unexpectedly dissolved, so he and Nelson tried turning their experiment in the United Kingdom into an actual band.
 They recruited former Gray Matter members Steve Niles and Geoff Turner, but the project never surpassed the rehearsal stage and MacKaye decided to leave.
 However, Nelson, Turner, and Niles stayed together and soon invited former Gray Matter guitarist Mark Haggerty to join them to form the Dischord band Three in the summer of 1986.
 For his part, MacKaye eventually directed his energy and creativity toward the forming of Fugazi in 1987.

 The Southern session ended up being the last time MacKaye and Nelson would record together.

 Production and release

 "Me and You" was recorded with engineer John Loder at Southern Studios in London, England, on March 27, 28 and 30, 1986.
 It was released on Dischord Records in October 1986, in 7-inch vinyl disc format.

 Reissues

 "Me and You" was reissued by Dischord as a CD single on June 16, 1997.

 In 2002, the song "We All Fall Down" was featured on the 3-CD compilation box set 20 Years of Dischord.

 On September 27, 2011, Dischord re-released the single on light blue vinyl.

+Upon making an account on dischord.com, a MP3 download of the single is given as a free gift.